antoniehuang/my-website-react/public/Projects.md

 ## Clean from League

-Track how long ago since you played League of Legends, this is an app built for people who struggles from gaming addiction to mointor their progress and provide positive feedback.
+Track how long ago since you played League of Legends, this is an app built for people who struggles with gaming addiction to mointor their progress and provide positive feedback.

 <div class="github-icon">
     <i class="fab fa-github" aria-hidden="true"></i><span> </span><a href="https://github.com/antoniehuang/Clean-from-League" style="color: rgb(185, 61, 185);" target="_blank">Clean From League</a>